 Yes.
 Please refer to the tuition rates page for current rates.

 Visit the school(s).
-Observe the class(es) that interest(s) you.
+Observe classes that interests you.
 Notice whether the instructors are engaged with the children/adults and whether the instructors seem professional.
 Then, and this is important, ask to observe the MOST ADVANCED classes in the school.
 If you see real dancers – SIGN UP!
 This is the school for you.

 Yes.
 We encourage you to take class, where you will learn more by observing others and interacting with fellow dancers.
 However, we do special choreography and private lessons for more advanced dancers and for an additional fee.
 All private lessons must scheduled at the studio's front desk and are available depending upon instructor and studio space availability.